 New Voters is a national student-led nonprofit registering first-time high school voters

-New Voters is a student-run 501(c)(3) organization working to expand the youth vote by organizing voter registration drives in high schools across America.
-By assisting first-time voters in running successful drives at their schools, New Voters aims to build a broader culture of civic engagement that starts in high school.
+New Voters is a student-run 501(c)(3) organization working to expand the youth vote by organizing voter registration drives in high schools across America and advocating voter education for young people.
+By assisting first-time voters in running successful drives at their schools, New Voters aims to build a broader culture of civic engagement and advocacy that starts in high school.

 The New Voters Solution